Massipssa/kubernetes/08-scaling/README.md

+# Scaling

 ## Vertical scaling

 - Add more resource to the pod for example more cpu or memory

 ## Horizontal scaling

 - Horizontal Pod Autoscaling (HPA)
   - Metric Server need to be deployed and configured